Supervisor/supervisor/docs/installing.rst

 .. note::

-   Depending on the permissions of your system's Python, you might need to be the root user to sucessfully invoke ``python setup.py install``.
+   Depending on the permissions of your system's Python, you might need to be the root user to successfully invoke ``python setup.py install``.

 Installing To A System Without Internet Access